 Quant res sample data semantics

 The array QuantIndices[ k ] represents an array of quantization indices for the current block.
 The array index k specifies the location of the quantization index within the current block.

-The variables NumTSkipGtxFlags, MaxTSkipRemPrefix, Log2SbbSize, and NumTCoeffGtxFlags are specified as follows:
+The variables MaxTSkipRemPrefix, Log2SbbSize, and NumTCoeffGtxFlags are specified as follows:

-NumTSkipGtxFlags = 4 (55)